funkhaus/vuehaus/README.md

 ## Partials

-Vuepress comes with a few SCSS [partials](http://sass-lang.com/guide) to make writing CSS easier.
+Vuehaus comes with a few SCSS [partials](http://sass-lang.com/guide) to make writing CSS easier.
 In a Vue template file:

 ```
 <style lang="scss">